 Journalism, Media, and Creative Industries

-Develop ideas and designs for business materials, help arrange exhibitions and events, provide editorial support, create marketing materials and strategies across a variety of platforms, etc.
+Provide editorial support, develop ideas and designs for business media, help arrange exhibitions and events, etc.

 NGO and Non Profit

 Provide assistance to organizations that support communities, advocate for environmental protection, labor rights, women’s rights, social justice issues, etc. through education projects, planning and facilitating fundraising events, administrative support, etc.

 Assist with research, data collection, data analysis, coding, etc. in many fields, including Computer Science/Information Technology, Biology, Chemistry, Human Physiology, etc.

 Internships in many different work sectors are available, ranging from business to education to public relations.
 Students interested in an area of work not listed above, or who would like more information about a specific internship, are encouraged to email Yifang Zhang for more info.